Brunoengi/NBR6118-ts/README.md

-## Project to calculate concrete properties based on NBR 6118/2023
+## Project for calculating properties of steel, concrete and others based on NBR 6118/2023

 All properties: